StakingBridge/azeromonitor/readme.md

-Modify the file /etc/telegraf/telegraf.conf and use this 👉[config file](https://github.com/StakingBridge/azeromonitor/blob/main/telegraf.conf).
+Modify the file /etc/telegraf/telegraf.conf and use this 👉[config file for Testnet](https://github.com/StakingBridge/azeromonitor/blob/main/telegraf.conf) / [config file for Mainnet](https://github.com/StakingBridge/azeromonitor/blob/main/telegraf.conf).

-The file will be such that:
+The file will be such that:\
+**TESTNET**
 ```
-# Global Agent Configuration
+# Global Agent Configuration >>TESTNET<<
 [agent]
   hostname = "YOUR_NODE_ALIAS" # set this to a name you want to identify your node in the grafana dashboard
   flush_interval = "15s"